project-oak/oak/docs/abi.md

   reading from one of the specified channel handles.
-The channel handles are encoded in a buffer that holds N contiguous 9-byte chunks, each of which is made up of an 8-byte channel handle value (little-endian u64) followed by a single byte that is set on return if data is available on that channel.
+The channel handles are encoded in a buffer that holds N contiguous 9-byte chunks, each of which is made up of an 8-byte channel handle value (little-endian u64) followed by a single status byte corresponding to `oak::ChannelReadStatus`.
+Invalid handles will have an `INVALID_CHANNEL` status, but `wait_on_channels` return value will only fail for internal errors.

   - arg0: Address of handle status buffer
   - arg1: Count N of handles provided